bloxstreet/support/docs/lr+-information/staff-promotions.md

 **Requirement #3 - Grammar:**

-While grammar is not required at the store for any rank, Store Managers must use correct capitalization, punctuation, and spelling (grammar) when playing BloxStreet games to be considered for a promotion.
+Store Managers must use correct capitalization, punctuation, and spelling (grammar) when playing BloxStreet games to be considered for a promotion.
 Proper grammar demonstrates professionalism and maturity.
 Having more than five grammar errors can reduce one's chances of a promotion.

 **Requirement #4 - Maturity:**